Squiggle/auth/Presentation.md

 # History of Auth

-Plugging machines together
+Someone wanted to make two machines talk to each other
 - same network
-- same controllers
+- same owners
 - trusted network

 However... the Internet is an untrusted network.
 So how do we verify you are who you claim to be?